 - An overall default rate that is at or below the default rate threshold in at least one of every four years.
 The first year of default rates included in this standard are the 2016 default rates of 2013-14 borrowers.Sharing the cost of loan defaults

-A private institution is responsible for sharing the costs of loan default if their default rate is above the default rate is above the default rate threshold.
+A private institution is responsible for sharing the costs of loan default if their default rate is above a defined percentage of the provincial average default rate.

-Any institution that posted a Promissory Note for loans issued in 2017-18 and has a 2020 loan default rate above the 20% threshold is in a payment position.
-The institution is responsible for the Ontario portion of the loan default costs above the threshold.
+Any institution that posted a Promissory Note for loans issued in 2014-15 and has a 2017 loan default rate over 22.5% is in a payment position and is responsible for sharing the loan default costs.